 We’ve all found ourselves in situations where we want to be heard.
 And we’ve all been in situations where we could have done a better job of listening.

 I worked with someone with whom communication was challenging, to say the least.
-I tried all sorts of strategies, I took courses, read books to try to over come those challenges…all to no avail.
-It left me feeling pretty hopeless, actually.
+I tried all sorts of strategies, I took courses, read books to try to overcome those challenges…all to no avail. (you can follow this journey here) It left me feeling pretty hopeless, actually.
 I am typically a person who oozes positivity and enthusiasm.
 This took me for a loop and left me feeling frustrated, ashamed at my own shortcomings, and dejected, frankly.

 I didn’t want to let the relationship end without learning something or trying to improve upon my own communication skills.
 I decided to read this book and take a course with the Center for Nonviolent Communication in the foundations of compassionate communication or non-violent communication (NVC).

-The practice of NVC has it’s roots in the civil rights movements of the 1960s.
-Many of the social justice movements I’ve been involved with have been founded in theories of non-violence.
+The practice of NVC has its roots in the civil rights movements of the 1960s.
+Many of the founders of the social justice movements I’ve worked with honor the values of non-violent communication .
 NVC is a tool that can be used towards the social justice end.
 The rationale and sentiment behind it seemed like it would naturally jive with my sensibilities.

-As a basic premise, NVC supposes that all human have a set of basic needs that go way beyond just the physical needs to include needs such as love, understanding, compassion, purpose, and so on.
-If we can identify our own needs that motivate our behaviors, which might not be evident at first blush, then we may be able to recognize how to fulfill that need or identify how it is currently being filled.
+As a basic premise, NVC supposes that all human have a set of basic needs, beyond physical needs, that include needs such as love, understanding, compassion, purpose, and so on.
+The first step to fulfilling our needs is to identify them and how they motivate our behaviors.
 The trick is to do so in a way that carries no judgement or evaluation but that is based on a series of observations and feelings associated with those observations.